InstituteforDiseaseModeling/EMOD/docs/dev-architecture-reporter.rst

 After running simulations, |EMOD_s| creates output reports that contain the model results.
 Two methods of coordinated reporting are implemented: simulation-wide aggregated reporting and spatial reporting.
-See :doc:`emod-generic:software-outputs` for more information about the different output reports available.

-..
-TODO :doc:`emodpy-hiv:emod/software-outputs` for HIV or :doc:`emodpy-malaria:emod/software-outputs` for malaria.
+For more information about the different output reports available, see :doc:`emod-generic:software-outputs` for generic, :doc:`emodpy-hiv:emod/software-outputs` for HIV, or :doc:`emodpy-malaria:emod/software-outputs` for malaria.

 Simulation-wide aggregate
 =========================